hydephp/develop/docs/digging-deeper/advanced-customization.md

 These tasks are code that is executed automatically after the site has been built using the `php hyde build` command.
 The built-in features in Hyde like sitemap generation and RSS feeds are created using tasks like these.

+Maybe you want to create your own, to for example upload the site to FTP or copy the files to a public directory?
+It's easy to do, here's how!

 ### Minimal example

 Here is a minimal example to get you started.
 For all these examples we assume you put the file in the `App/Actions` directory, but you can put them anywhere.